Core Strengths of the Non-Traditional MBA Applicant

 The Non-Traditional MBA Applicant Has a Unique Toolkit

 Imagine discussing a case study in entrepreneurship.
 In that situation, “traditional” students might focus on established business models.
 Meanwhile, your background as an artist, engineer, or social worker could lead you to propose creative and unconventional solutions others might overlook.
-This diversity in thought can enrich the learning experience for everyone.
+This diversity in thought can enrich everyone’s learning experience.

 If the pandemic taught us anything, it’s that resilience and adaptability are vital traits.
 They are also ones that non-traditional MBA applicants often have in spades.
 After all, you’ve already navigated unconventional paths in your career or education.
 This likely means you’ve encountered and overcome many challenges.
 Such experiences have honed your ability to adapt to new environments, learn fast, and persevere.